Education consultants provide expert advice and support to individuals, schools and organisations to improve educational outcomes

 You can work as a generalist or specialise in a particular area of education such as:

-- national or international partnerships development
+• national or international partnership development

-The work is varied and you can work in the public sector, for a consultancy or as a freelancer.
+The work is varied, and you can work in the public sector, for a consultancy or as a freelancer.
 There are also opportunities for international work.

 Responsibilities